shmlktz/custom_keys/README.md

 # Custom Keys

 ## A project to improve workflows
 This application is a workstation creator.
-It operates by deploying multiple items (applications and webpages) from a single click of a button.
-The multiple items are grouped together by creating a Python list of links.
-For every list, a button is created.
+It operates by deploying multiple items (could be any number of applications, webpages, or both) from a single click of a button.
+These multiple items grouped together are called a workstation.

+## Organization of the application
+The data is organized in a Python list, which has in it lists of links (each list of links being the components of a workstation).
+Each list of links (nested in the main list), is represented on the application as a button created by the GUI.
 When the button is pressed, all of the links associated with the button will open.
-(I created this with the intention of opening both
+*(I created this with the intention of opening
-URL scheme links to open desktop applications as well as web links and I presume there are many other use cases for this program)
+URL scheme links to open desktop applications as well as web links.
+I presume there are many other use cases for this program, and I would love to hear your use cases & ideas)*

-### The concept:
+## The concept:
 Group items together in a logical manner, so when they are all opened at once would create a workstation to save precious time.
 For example, one could open